Art Education Scholarships

 • Upload an artist statement.

-The applicant must be a declared major in the School of Art with the intention of pursuing a degree in the Fine Arts.
+This scholarship is awarded to students who are declared majors in the School of Art with the intention of pursuing a degree in the Fine Arts.

 • A letter of interest indicating your reasons for pursuing an art degree or career in studio arts.